PtyLab/PtyLab.py/CONTRIBUTING.md

 If you intend to modify existing dependencies or add new ones, please **read this document carefully!**

 Our build system, as specified in [`pyproject.toml`](pyproject.toml), is based on [Poetry](https://python-poetry.org/docs/), a Python package manager that includes its own dependency resolver to ensure compatibility among packages.
-We use Poetry both as a dependency resolver and as an environment manager (instead of `conda`).
+We use `poetry` as a dependency resolver and `conda` as our environment manager.

 Installing and familiarizing yourself with Poetry is recommended.
 The easiest way to install Poetry is via `pipx`.
 You can install `pipx` and Poetry with an export plugin as follows: